Manufacturer catalog

 Marconi Electronic SystemsBAE Systems

-GEC-Marconi Dynamics is treated here as a historical legacy builder label rather than a modern standalone company.
-Public English-language sources usually surface it through the GEC/Marconi defense line, later Marconi Electronic Systems, and then BAE Systems; no rights-clear reusable builder image was verified during this task, so images are omitted.
+GEC-Marconi Dynamics was a historical GEC-Marconi subsidiary, not a current standalone manufacturer with its own active public website.
+Public English-language sources usually surface it through the Hakim/PGM weapon family, the GEC/Marconi defense line, Alenia Marconi Systems, BAE Systems, Leonardo/Selex heritage, and MBDA-related missile consolidation; no rights-clear reusable manufacturer image was verified during this task, so images are omitted.

 • CSIS PGM-500 / PGM-2000Publisher: CSIS Missile Threat | Note: Supports the PGM-500/Hakeem development line, the 1991 acquisition of Ferranti's missile manufacturing business by GEC-Marconi Dynamics, and the company's guided-weapon background. | Accessed: 2026-06-21